The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the oceans.

 Fortunately, the brown marmorated stink bug hasn't arrived in large numbers in Wauconda or Wisconsin.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

 Brown marmorated stink bugs like to winter inside Wauconda homes.
-If you crack one, you'll figure it out quickly.
+If you step on one, you'll figure it out quickly.
 The nose knows.
 If you see more in your Wauconda home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-stinky fashion.
 Unlike these insects, we'll never stink up your joint.